Most Common Reasons for Rhinoplasty Surgery in London.

 Broken nose symptoms

-A visibly crooked or flattened nose
+A crooked or flattened appearance

 Difficulty breathing through one or both nostrils